RELG 101 - Introduction to World Religions (3 Credits)

 RELG 335 - Sacred Spaces (3 Credits)

 An examination of the intersection of geography and religion with an emphasis on sacred spaces.
 The course explores how religions understand, create, and give meaning to sacred space, and includes a review of major theories and methods in the geographic study of religion.
-Cross-listed with GEOG 335.
+Cross-listed as GEOG 335.

 RELG 341 - Major Religious Thinkers (3 Credits)